Controlling Frequency-Domain Hong-Ou-Mandel Interference via Electromagnetically Induced Transparency: Theoretical model

 where $N$ and $L$ are the total number of atoms and the atomic medium length, respectively. $g_{p}=\frac{d_{31} \varepsilon_{p}}{\hbar}$ denotes the coupling constant between the probe field and the single atom, where $d_{31}$ is the dipole moment of the corresponding $|3\rangle\leftrightarrow|1\rangle$ transition and $\varepsilon_{p}=\sqrt{\frac{\hbar \omega_{p}}{2\epsilon_0 V}}$ is the electric field of the single probe photon.
 Similarly, there are $g_{s}=\frac{d_{41} \varepsilon_{s}}{\hbar}$ and $\varepsilon_{s}=\sqrt{\frac{\hbar \omega_{s}}{2\epsilon_0 V}}$ parameters for the signal field. $\hat{\sigma}_{jk}(z,t)$ represents a collective atomic operator in the slowly-varying amplitude approximation~\cite{FleischhauerQM} that obeys the following Heisenberg--Langevin equation (HLE) between states $|j\rangle$ and $|k\rangle$

 where $\gamma^{sp}_{jk}$ is the parameter related to the spontaneous decay process, and $\hat{F}_{jk}$ denotes the associated Langevin noise operator.
-For the double-$\Lambda$ EIT system, both the probe and signal fields can be regarded as perturbation fields.
+In the context of the double-$\Lambda$ EIT system, the probe and signal fields can be considered as perturbation fields due to their significantly weaker strengths compared to the coupling and driving fields.
 Therefore, we can solve the first-order atomic operators by substituting the zero-order perturbation results into the relevant first-order HLEs as follows:

 \FigOne

 To investigate the behavior of the probe and signal fields propagating in the double-$\Lambda$ medium, the solutions of $\hat{\sigma}^{(1)}_{31}(z,t)$ and $\hat{\sigma}^{(1)}_{41}(z,t)$ from the first-order HLEs are incorporated into the following Maxwell--Schr\"{o}dinger equations (MSEs):